MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 ##### Xamarin.Forms

-Multiplatform Xamarin.Forms apps have three projects in your solution - the portable class library or shared library, the Android project `project.Droid` and the iOS project `project.iOS` .
+Multiplatform Xamarin.Forms apps have three projects in one solution - the portable class library or shared library, the Android project `project.Droid` and the iOS project `project.iOS`.
 You need to add the NuGet packages to each of these projects.

 * Navigate to the **Project -> Add NuGet Packages...**
 * Search for **Mobile Center**, and select **Mobile Center Distribute**, then, click **Add Packages**.